Commander Lyle Tiberius Rourke

 • How does Rourke’s past contribute to his actions?
 While not explicitly shown, his past experiences suggest a history of failure and disappointment, fueling his intense desire for success in Atlantis.
 This past shapes his cynicism, his ruthlessness, and his ultimate obsession with achieving his goals.

 • What is Rourke's ultimate goal?
-While the acquisition of Atlantis' power and wealth seems paramount, his true goal is self-validation.
+While the acquisition of Atlantis' power and wealth seems key, his true goal is self-validation.
 He sees controlling Atlantis as the ultimate proof of his worth and the ultimate way to escape the shadow of his perceived failures.

 • Why does Rourke fail?
 His downfall is a direct result of his hubris and overconfidence.
 He underestimates both the Atlanteans and Milo Thatch, leading to his ultimate defeat.
 His ambition blinds him to his own flaws and the weaknesses in his plans.